RepsonaHQ/repsona-content-help/articles/002014000-note-editor.en.md

 ## What is Markdown?

-Markdown is a "notation for writing sentences".
-You can easily write in text, decorate characters such as bold and italics, and structure documents with headings.
+Markdown is a lightweight markup language for writing.
+You can write in plain text, apply formatting like bold or italics, and structure documents with headings.

-It's just text (plain text), so you can easily start writing as if you were leaving a note without any decoration or structuring.
-You can concentrate on the original work of "writing" without "I don't know how to use the app and it takes time to adjust paragraphs and positions".
+Because it’s just text (plain text), you can start writing immediately—like jotting notes—without worrying about layout.
+Focus on the work of writing, not on adjusting paragraphs or positions.

-In fact, this help site is also created with Markdown.
+This help site is also written in Markdown.

 ## Features of Markdown